kaiewiggins/kaiewiggins.github.io/_posts/2025-02-10-young-writers-conference.md

 **Author AMA + Interactive Storytelling** (École Salish Secondary, time TBA)

-So exited to kick off this growing program for middle school-aged writers with a combined author talk and mini-workshop on story structure featuring my interactive whiteboard storytelling.
+So excited to kick off this growing program for middle school-aged writers with a combined author talk and mini-workshop on story structure featuring my interactive whiteboard storytelling.
 Can't wait to see what we come up with together!

 Closed registration (arranged through SD33 middle schools).